raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 It is good practice, however, and a good habit to get used to, to use code to set the size and other details.

 For remote controls it is sometimes useful to stick to keyboard commands, so instead of using the green flag as an event, try using something else.
-The `SPACE` key is ideal being so easy to find.
+The **space** key is ideal being so easy to find.

 Add a block from the looks block palette to `set the size to 50%`{:class="block3looks"}